When it comes to customer service, not every interaction is a walk in the park.

 1. You received tough feedback on social media

-While you may be tempted to not respond to negative feedback about your business on social media, data shows that consumers do expect a response when they take their issue online.
-According to ReviewTrackers, 51.7% of consumers expect businesses to respond to their negative review within seven days.
+While you may be tempted not to respond to negative feedback about your business on social media, data shows that consumers expect a response when they take their issue online.
+According to ReviewTrackers, 51.7% of consumers expect businesses to respond to their negative reviews within seven days.